Steal This Episode: Reception

 The episode received generally positive reviews from critics.

 Dennis Perkins of The A.V.
 Club gave the episode a B, saying "The strongest episode of The Simpsons’ 25th season so far, 'Steal This Episode' avoids a few pitfalls the show has been more prone to stumble into in later years, provides a double-handful of funny lines and gags, and actually seems invested in telling a coherent story from beginning to end.
 Not classic Simpsons by any yardstick, but certainly a welcome respite from what has been a streak of fairly dire late-run episodes."

 Teresa Lopez of TV Fanatic applauded the episode and gave it a 5 out of 5, commenting mainly on the show's use of guest stars, saying "the stars were an essential part of the plot, so it made sense to trot out Judd Apatow and his usual crew of actors (Seth Rogen, Paul Rudd, Leslie Mann), along with Channing Tatum as well.
 In essence, the episode really played to the show's strengths.
 For example, Homer is always behind the times and, once he's caught up, he can't help but take his new hobbies too far."

+In 2014, Vulture ranked this episode as the 57th best episode of the series to stream.
+In 2019, Vulture named it the 58th best episode to stream.

+In 2023, Tony Sokol of Den of Geek named the episode the eighth-best episode of The Simpsons from the 2010s.

-The episode received a 4.6 rating and was watched by a total of 12.04 million people, making it the most watched show on Animation Domination that night.
+Leading out of an NFL wild card playoff game, the episode received a 4.6 rating and was watched by a total of 12.04 million people, making it the most watched show on Animation Domination that night.

-This marks the most-watched episode of the series since the twenty-second season episode "Moms I'd Like to Forget."
+This marks the most-watched episode of the series since the twenty-second season episode "Moms I'd Like to Forget.

 J. Stewart Burns was nominated for a Writers Guild of America Award for Outstanding Writing in Animation at the 67th Writers Guild of America Awards for his script to this episode.